Do you need to renew an Minor’s passport?

 - Original or certified Birth Certificate of the child/children.

 - If the child’s physical appearance has changed significantly since the last passport photograph, the Consular officer will request transitional photos as proof of identification.
 Generally, the officer will require one photograph from each year since the prior passport issuance.

 - If one parent has sole custody over the child/children we need original documentation such as court order, death certificate or any other proof showing sole custody.

 - Passport issuances in Abuja and Lagos are by appointment only.
 Please schedule your appointment here:

 Important Announcement Regarding Passport and CRBA Delivery

 U.S. Passports and Consular Reports of Birth Abroad will no longer be picked up at the U.S. Consulate in Lagos.
-These items will be available for pickup from DHL at their Victoria Island and Port Harcourt locations for a fee.
+These items will be available for pickup from DHL at their Victoria Island, Isola, Benin City or Port Harcourt locations for a fee.
 Details will be available during your passport or CRBA appointment.

 In order for us to provide quality service to all our customers, it is important that you arrive on time for your appointment.
 Applicants who arrive more than 60 minutes late for their appointments will have to reschedule.
 Applicants who arrive on time for their appointment without the required documents may also be required to reschedule their appointments.

 - Allow Approximately 3 weeks for processing.
 Passports must be collected at the ACS section by the applicant or authorized representative.
 An appointment is not necessary to pick up your passport.

 What to do when both parents are not able to be present at passport interview: